Last Updated on February 10, 2022 by Rakesh Gupta

 - Onboarding Process (Detail)

-Brenda wants to design a solution for following requirement:
+Brenda wants to design a solution for the following requirements:

-- Although everyone can see all Partnership & Onboarding Request records, following exceptions apply:
+- Although everyone can see all Partnership & Onboarding Request records, the following exceptions apply:

 - Sales reps can only see Onboarding Request records that they create.

 - However, Sales reps are allowed to see all Partnership Request records.